-See the Transportation Plan for existing peak hour traffic volumes and for future projected (2040) traffic volumes.
+See the Transportation Plan for existing peak hour traffic volumes and for future projected (2040) traffic volumes. and future demands, as well as a multi-year financing plan.

 Concurrency.
 The GMA requires that adequate public facilities and services be provided concurrent with new development.
 The GMA defines "concurrent with development" for transportation as meaning "improvements or strategies are in place at the time of development, or that a financial commitment is in place to complete the improvements or strategies within six years" of the development.
 To be consistent with the GMA, Thurston County requires (under Thurston County Code, Chapter 17.10) all new developments to provide adequate transportation facilities.
 Any proposal that would cause transportation facilities to fall below level of service "D" in Grand Mound will be denied.